-If coolant is not available, use distilled water or soft tap water instead.
-Do not use hard water or salt water since it is harmful to the engine.

-- If water has been used instead of coolant, replace it with coolant as soon as possible, otherwise the cooling system will not be protected against frost and corrosion. - If water has been added to the coolant, have a Yamaha dealer check the antifreeze content of the coolant as soon as possible, otherwise the effectiveness of the coolant will be reduced. - 6.
-Close the coolant reservoir cover. - 7.
-Install the seat.
+- If coolant is not available, use distilled water or soft tap water instead.
+Do not use hard water or salt water since it is harmful to the engine. - If water has been used instead of coolant, replace it with coolant as soon as possible, otherwise the engine may not be sufficiently cooled and the cooling system will not be protected against frost and corrosion. - If water has been added to the coolant, have a Yamaha dealer check the antifreeze content of the coolant as soon as possible, otherwise the effectiveness of the coolant will be reduced.

-If the engine overheats, see page 8-51 for further instructions.
+If the engine overheats, see page 8-52 for further instructions.

-To change the coolant EWB01890
+To change the coolant

-Wait for the engine and radiator to cool before removing the radiator cap.
+Wait for the engine and radiator to cool before

+removing the radiator cap.
 You could be burned by hot fluid and steam blown out under pressure.
 Always place a thick rag over the cap when opening.
 Allow any remaining pressure to escape before completely removing the cap.

-- 1. Place the ATV on a level surface. - 2.
-Remove the radiator cover by removing the bolts.
+- 1. Place the ATV on a level surface.

+- 2. Remove panel A. (See page 8-9.)

-- 2. Radiator cover bolt - 3.
-Place a container under the engine and remove the coolant drain bolts.
+- 3. Place a container under the engine, and then remove the coolant drain bolt.
+(Use a trough or a similar object as shown.)

+- 1. Coolant drain bolt

+- 2. Trough

-- 1. Coolant drain bolt - 4.
-Remove the radiator cap.
+- 4. Remove the radiator cap.

-- 1. Radiator cap - 5.
-Remove the coolant reservoir cap.
+1. Radiator cap

-- 1. Coolant reservoir cap - 6.
-Disconnect the hose on the coolant reservoir side and drain the coolant from the coolant reservoir.
+- Remove the coolant reservoir by removing the bolts. - 6.
+Remove the coolant reservoir cap, and then turn the coolant reservoir upside down to empty it.

-- 1. Coolant reservoir hose - 2.
-Coolant reservoir - 7.
+- 1. Coolant reservoir cap - 2.
+Coolant reservoir - 3.
+Bolt - 7.
 After draining the coolant, thoroughly flush the cooling system with clean tap water. - 8.
-Replace the coolant drain bolt washers if they are damaged, and then tighten the coolant drain bolts to the specified torque.
+Install the coolant reservoir by installing the bolts. - Replace the coolant drain bolt washer if it is damaged, install the coolant drain bolt, and then tighten it to the specified torque.

-Tightening torque: Coolant drain bolt: 10 Nm (1.0 m·kgf, 7 ft·lbf)
+Coolant drain bolt:

+10 Nm (1.0 m·kgf, 7.2 ft·lbf)
-- 9. Connect the coolant reservoir hose. - 10.
-Pour the recommended coolant into the reservoir to the maximum level mark, and then install the reservoir cap.

-11. Pour the recommended coolant into the radiator until it is full.
+- Pour the recommended coolant into the reservoir to the maximum level mark, and then install the reservoir cap. - Pour the recommended coolant into the radiator until it is full.